2025 Storm Events in Plano

 Roofing Permits in Plano

-To apply, homeowners or their contractors submit a permit application online, provide basic project details, and pay the fee.
-Once approved, the permit must be displayed at the construction site during all work.
-After installation, a city inspection is required before the project is considered complete.
+To begin, homeowners or their contractors submit a permit application through the online system with basic project details including property address, scope of work, and contractor information.
+Processing typically takes same-day to three business days for straightforward residential re-roof projects.
+Once approved, the permit must be displayed prominently at the construction site during all work.

 Choosing a roofing contractor in Plano